26 Survival Knots You Need To Know (Survival, Escape)

 Why listen to me?
 I am a survivalist that has studied knots for years(since 2010), and I am here to share all the important points right now.

-In this no-BS visual guide, I will cover definitions and how to tie 26 useful survival knots.
+In this no-BS visual step-by-step guide, I will cover definitions and how to tie 26 useful survival knots.

 Critical Terms For Tying Survival Knots